 Anyways, the local council will come back and do an inspection on them so I hope that works out or I’ll be very pissed off about it.
 I have a right to live in my house without any disturbance but apparently, they don’t know what “disturbance” is when they clearly just think of themselves instead of others.

 So that's my rant on my next-door neighbours.
 Thanks to them, this also gave me an idea on how to deal with them in a situation like this if you're suffering like me.

 Talk to them in person (if they’re not ignorant)

-Before going overboard like I did, try walking over to their door and asking them to turn down the music or make a schedule on when or when not they can their thing.
+Before going overboard as I did, try walking over to their door and asking them to turn down the music or make a schedule on when or when not they can their thing.